hoho/dosido/nodejs/doc/api/events.md

 ```

 Using the `eventEmitter.once()` method, it is possible to register a listener
+that is called at most once for a particular event.
+Once the event is emitted,
-that is immediately unregistered after it is called.
+the listener is unregistered and *then* called.

 ```js
 const myEmitter = new MyEmitter();